maboroshin/qBittorrentDarktheme/README.md

 >I just pack it around for testing the theme support when I was implementing it<br>
 >I'll be mentioning this in the repo just that I'm bit busy with college and stuff

 He created the .qbttheme for qBittorrent.
 So I think it's not copyrightable or means public domain.
+However, `stylesheet.qss` is similar to QDarkStyleSheet.
+License inheritance may be necessary.

 - [qBittorrent: Icons by Code Charm: MIT License](https://github.com/qbittorrent/qBittorrent/blob/master/src/icons/qbt-theme/README.md).
 - [(Used Icons, stylesheet.qss) QDarkStyleSheet by Colin Duquesnoy et al: MIT and CCBY4.0 License](https://github.com/ColinDuquesnoy/QDarkStyleSheet).